Martiless/nondairy-godmother/README.md

 ### User stories:
 #### New User:
+* As a new user I want to register so I can make a booking
 * As a new user I want to book a table at Non-Dairy Godmother restaurant
 * As a new user I want to pick the time, date, number of people for the booking
 * As a new user I also want to the option to pick the occasion and area I would like to site